-Samsung Galaxy Buds/Buds+/Live randomly dead?
+Samsung Galaxy Buds earbuds randomly dead?
 Here’s how to fix them

-Samsung’s Galaxy Buds, Galaxy Buds+, and Galaxy Buds Live are the closest rivals to Apple’s AirPods, at least in terms of popularity.
-While there are a few quirks to each of them, this range of earbuds from Samsung are one of the safest, general recommendations for the average consumer.
+Samsung’s Galaxy Buds, Galaxy Buds+, Galaxy Buds Live, Galaxy Buds Pro, Galaxy Buds 2, and Galaxy Buds 2 Pro are the closest rivals to Apple’s AirPods, at least in terms of popularity.
+While there are a few quirks to each of them, this range of earbuds from Samsung is one of the safest, general recommendations for the average consumer.
 But sometimes, accidents do happen, and you may land in a situation where one or both of your earbuds stop working, no longer showing up on the Galaxy Wearable app.
-If you are in this situation with the Galaxy Buds, Galaxy Buds+ or Galaxy Buds Live, this might just be the fix for you.
+If you are in this situation with the Galaxy Buds, Galaxy Buds+, Galaxy Buds Live, Galaxy Buds Pro, Galaxy Buds 2, or the Galaxy Buds 2 Pro, this might just be the fix for you.

-If you are not using your Galaxy Buds for a few days, you might land up in a situation where the buds do not turn on.
+If you are not using your Galaxy Buds earbuds for a few days, you might land up in a situation where the buds do not turn on.
 They appear dead, with no reaction when you remove them from the case or pop them back in.
 The Galaxy Wearable app may show some battery charge on the case, but nothing for one of the buds.
 If both the buds are dead, then the case might not even appear on the Wearable app as the case does not directly communicate with the phone and needs the Buds in working condition to communicate.
 While the issue does not happen if you regularly use your Buds, it apparently happens if you haven’t used the device for a longer stretch of time.
 I faced the same on my unit of the Galaxy Buds+, where both of the buds died and did not react at all.
+But following the revival steps did turn the earbuds back on and functional again — and they have continued to work for more than a year since.

 A guide on Reddit presented instructions on how to fix dead Galaxy Buds.
 Trying out the steps on our unit, I can confirm that this does indeed revive dead Buds, but it takes a lot of patience in the process.
 Here are the steps we followed to revive both the dead earbuds on our Galaxy Buds+: